-CFS Shipping ( stands for Container Freight Station) is seeing a significant increase in demand because of smaller and more specific consignments, rising demand for e-commerce and the overall growth of less-then-a-containerload (LCL) shipments.
+CFS Shipping (Container Freight Station) is seeing a significant increase in demand because of smaller and more specific consignments, rising demand for e-commerce and the overall growth of less-then-a-containerload (LCL) shipments.
 However, what is CFS Shipping?
 Read this article to learn everything about Container Freight stations and understand the difference between CFS shipping and CY.

 What is CFS Shipping?